 Pakistan is already facing difficulties in the anti-terrorism-related international organizations like FATF.
 No doubt that the country is on its grey list as a consequence of being a part of the Beijing consensus and not being a US ally, but still such irresponsible statements by the Prime Minister of the country are playing a negative role in damaging the economy and foreign relations of the country.

-After refusal to the US, it is most likely that Pakistan will face serious hitches in the global arena.
+After ‘refusing’ the US, it is most likely that Pakistan will face serious hitches in the global arena.
 The US and its allies will try their best to damage Pakistan, using their influence over the institutions like FATF and IMF to the detriment of the country.
 The recent enlisting of Pakistan in the list of the countries which induct child soldiers by the US is a substantiation of how the West and its allies will try to hit Pakistan through baseless and fake allegations because they sway the international institutions.

 European Union Trade in Peril

-The recent policy shift of Pakistan about the US could seriously damage the already stagnant economy of the country.
+The recent policy shift of Pakistan toward the US could seriously damage the already stagnant economy of the country.
 Trade with the European Union plays an important role in Pakistan’s economy as 14.3 percent of the total trade of the country in 2020 was with the former.
 It is an open secret that the US and the European countries are allies as most of the EU countries are also part of NATO.

-Thus, it is not hard to imagine the effect distorted relations between Pakistan and the US will have on the relationships of the former with the EU.
+Thus, it is not hard to imagine the effect distorted Pakistan and US relations will have on the relationships of the former with the EU.
 The pandemic has also played its part in deteriorating the economic plight of the country and destroying small businesses.
 In such a condition, any sort of direct or indirect hindrance in the relations with the European Union will cast negative impacts on the economy of the country which will be unbearable for the poor.

 A Possible Strain in Relations with KSA and UAE